 PVH’s total raw material use is cotton

-Million kg of Better Cotton Used By Tommy Hilfiger
+Million KG of Lint cotton Used By Tommy Hilfiger

 Better Cotton Share of Tommy Hilfiger Cotton Volume